A huge thank you to the staff at the Deer Valley Resort for hosting our stay. All thoughts and opinions are my own.

 In addition to the Lodges’ car service, Park City actually also offers a year-round free bus system that you can use to easily get around the area.
 Check out the bus route and track bus times here.

-While it’s a known fact that Deer Valley is synonymous with some of the highest quality skiing and service around, The Lodges feel decidedly less over-the-top.
-Instead of exorbitant elegance and can-I-even-sit-here uncertainty, you’ll find cozy corners, calming earthy tones, and the rustic look and feel you’d expect from, well, a place called the Lodges.
+While it’s a known fact that Park City hotels and resorts are synonymous with some of the highest quality service around, The Lodges feel decidedly less over-the-top.
+Instead of exorbitant elegance and can-I-even-sit-here uncertainty, you’ll find cozy corners, calming earthy tones, and the rustic look and feel you’d expect from, well, a place called The Lodges.
 In many cases, the contrast of the rustic look of the property actually makes certain amenities stand out even more – the grand three-story floor-to-ceiling lobby, the giant outdoor jacuzzi, the Cadillacs primed and ready out front.

 On the property, you have access to a heated pool and jacuzzis, a fitness center, and an on-site general store.
 In the winter, I’ve been told there’s a ski rental shop and ski storage for guests which makes it as effortless as possible to store and keep track of all your snow sports gear.
 In the summer, the staff can help with storing your bikes instead.